swvanbuuren/cubinterpp/README.md

 # cubinterpp

-Cubic and linear interpolation with C++ in Python.
+Cubic and linear interpolation in C++ with Python support.

 | ![Comparison of 1D interpolation types](docs/images/comparison_1D.svg) |
 |:--:|